carlos-gutier/beautiful-jekyll/_posts/2018-11-26-soccer-var.md

 ---
-title: Recommender Soccer App
+title: How has VAR affected European Leagues so far?
-subtitle: Finds teams you'd like to keep an eye on in just 10 questions
+subtitle: Visuals of the Before and After VAR in Europe
 image: https://github.com/carlos-gutier/carlos-gutier.github.io/blob/master/img/tom-grimbert-718473-unsplash.jpg